alejo4373/backend-development-bootcamp/session_2.md

 let fruits = ["apple", "pear", "banana"] // Array(list) holding multiple values of type string
 ```

-* To declare a variable we use `const` or `let` followed by a name, to assign a value to a variable we use the equal sign (`=`) followed by a value.
+* To declare a variable we use the `const` or `let` keywords followed by a name, to assign a value to a variable we use the equal sign (`=`) followed by a value.
-* `let` variables can be updated by typing `open = true` in a different line.
-This is called reassigning the variable.
+* `let` variables can be updated by reassigning it a different value (e.g. `open = true`.
+Notice no `let` used when reassigning).

 #### Objects

 Objects are the most useful type of values in JavaScript and most programing languages have their equivalents.
 Objects are a collection of key-value properties that are efficient and easy to read.
 They are used to model real world objects in a computer.
-In our applications we can represent a user as the following collection of key-value pairs:
+In our applications we can represent a **user** as the following collection of key-value pairs:

 ```js
 let user = {